Lindy Hamilton-Temple-Blackwood, Marchioness of Dufferin and Ava

-Serena Belinda Rosemary Hamilton-Temple-Blackwood, Marchioness of Dufferin and Ava (née Guinness; 25 March 1941 – 26 October 2020), also known as Lindy Guinness, was a British artist, conservationist and businesswoman.
+Serena Belinda Rosemary Hamilton-Temple-Blackwood, Marchioness of Dufferin and Ava (née Guinness; 25 March 1941 – 26 October 2020), also known as Lindy Dufferin or Lindy Guinness, was a British artist, conservationist and businesswoman.
 She was married to the fifth Marquess from 1964 until his death in 1988.

 Early life and artistic career

-Born in Prestwick, Ayrshire, Scotland, Guinness was the daughter of financier Loel Guinness and his second wife, Lady Isabel (née Manners), daughter of John Manners, 9th Duke of Rutland and Kathleen Manners, Duchess of Rutland.
+Born in Prestwick, Ayrshire, Scotland, Guinness was the daughter of financier Loel Guinness and his second wife, Lady Isabel (née Manners), daughter of the 9th Duke of Rutland and Kathleen, Duchess of Rutland.
 She had an older brother, William Loel Guinness (born 1939).
-She had an older half-brother from her father's first marriage to Hon.
-Joan Yarde-Butler, daughter of 3rd Baron Churston, Patrick Benjamin "Tara" Guinness (1931–1965).
-Tara Guinness married his stepsister Dolores Maria Agatha Wilhelmine Luise von Fürstenberg, daughter of his father's third wife, but was killed in a car crash.
-When Lindy was 9 years old, her parents divorced; her father married Mexican beauty Gloria Rubio in 1951, and her mother married Sir Robert Throckmorton, 11th baronet two years later.
+She had an older half-brother, Patrick Benjamin 'Tara' Guinness (1931-1965), from her father's first marriage to Hon.
+Joan Yarde-Butler, daughter of the 3rd Baron Churston.
+Tara Guinness married his stepsister, Dolores Maria Agatha Wilhelmine Luise von Fürstenberg, daughter of his father's third wife, but was killed in a car crash.
+When Lindy was 9 years old, her parents divorced; her father married Mexican beauty Gloria Rubio in 1951, and her mother married Sir Robert Throckmorton, 11th baronet, two years later.

 She grew up in Belvoir Castle, the family seat of the Dukes of Rutland.
 Her father and stepmother took her to Palm Beach for the winters, where she spent time with Rubio's close friend Truman Capote.
 As a girl, she became a passionate artist and studied painting under Oskar Kokoschka, as well as Duncan Grant and Sir William Coldstream.
 She was mentored by Grant for a decade from the age of 17 at Charleston in Sussex, a house associated with the Bloomsbury Group.
 She formally studied at the Byam Shaw School of Art, the Chelsea School of Art and the Slade.
 Eventually, exhibiting as Lindy Guinness, she had over 20 shows in London, Dublin, Paris and New York.
 Her work was in multiple styles from realist to abstract and Cubist.